Pingumaniac/Consistency_Quantised_Constraints/README.md

 * Incoming Online Master in computer science student at Georgia Tech.
 * Email: youngjae.moon@Vanderbilt.Edu

+Note: Weizhe Jiao was part of our team, but he decided to leave this project (he was busy with other courses).

 ## Course Instructor

 #### Professor Ayan Mukhopadhyay